Funding your growth: the pros and cons of alternative lenders

 But with the prudential regulation system making it mandatory for New Zealand banks to keep large cash reserves in place, the banks are tightening their belts and lending less.
 That’s good for the stability of the bank’s financial governance, but not so good if you’re a Kiwi small business owner that needs extra capital and a solid loan from your bank.

-The Reserve Bank is holding a consultation on how much capital NZ banks should hold, so lending may ramp up again in the future.
+The Reserve Bank is holding a consultation on how much capital New Zealand banks should hold, so lending may ramp up again in the future.
 However, there is another option.

 The past few years have seen considerable growth in the ‘alternative lending’ market – with specialist business lenders and online lenders now available.